racedisparityaudit/rdalpha/README.md

 You should then be able to deploy with :

 `git push heroku master`
+or
+`git push heroku [your branch]:master`

-After a deployment you'll need to run the migrations, this will seed the database with the relevant taxonomy data in taxonomy.csv which is created by the python app and create all of the relevant tables.
+After a deployment you'll need to run the migrations with the relevant taxonomy data in taxonomy.csv which is created by the python app and create all of the relevant tables.

 `heroku run rails db:migrate`

+Next open a rails console
+`heroku run rails c`

+Import the database
+`TaxonomyImporter.new.import`

+Updating the data
+If you want to update the data after deploy then you can run some commands to delete the current taxonomy and reimport taxonomy.csv

+`heroku run rails c`
+`TaxonomyImporter.new.import`

 There is http basic auth, the credentials for this live in production.rb.